MSci Developmental Biology / Course details

 The endocytic pathway:

-There will be an ePBL exercise, complementary to the lecture material to further consolidate the course’s experimental/problem-driven approach to the topic of protein sorting which provides 5% of the unit mark.
+There will be a formative ePBL exercise, complementary to the lecture material to further consolidate the course’s experimental/problem-driven approach to the topic of protein sorting.

 - Analytical skills

-- Critical interpretation of experimental data is a major focus of the unit, developed through the lecture material, primary paper discussion session and the problem-based exercise.
+- Critical interpretation of experimental data is a major focus of the unit, developed through the lecture material, primary paper discussion session and the problem-based exercises.